-55. Defendants Watts and Mohammed were criminally charged in federal court in February 2012 after shaking down a federal informant they believed was a drug dealer.
+54. Defendants Watts and Mohammed were criminally charged in federal court in February 2012 after shaking down a federal informant they believed was a drug dealer.

-ANSWER: Defendant Officers deny that Mohammed is a Defendant in this case.
-Defendant Officers, on information and belief, admit that in February 2012, more than five (5) years after Plaintiff's arrest, Defendant Watts and Mohammed were charged with theft of government funds arising from a November 2011 incident in which they were involved while they were off-duty.
-Defendant Officers deny the remaining allegations in Paragraph.
+ANSWER: Defendant Officers, on information and belief, admit that in February 2012 Defendants Watts and Mohammed were charged with theft of government funds arising from a November 2011 incident in which they were involved while they were off-duty.
+On information and belief, Defendant Officers deny the remaining allegations in Paragraph.

-56. Defendant Mohammed pleaded guilty in 2012.
+55. Defendant Mohammed pleaded guilty in 2012.

-ANSWER: Defendant Officers deny that Mohammed is a Defendant in this case.
-Defendant Officers, on information and belief, admit that Mohammed pled guilty to a single count of theft of government funds in connection with conduct that occurred in November 2011 while he was off-duty.
+ANSWER: Defendant Officers, on information and belief, admit that Mohammed pled guilty to a single count of theft of government funds in connection with conduct that occurred in November 2011 while he was off-duty.

-57. Defendant Watts pleaded guilty in 2013.
+56. Defendant Watts pleaded guilty in 2013.